 Product Specification developers must consult this register when developing their Application Schemas to find out if relevant types have already been defined.
-This register is used by the FCB when feature catalogues are created using the IHO S-100 Toolkit.
+This register is used by the Feature Catalogue Builder (FCB) when feature catalogues are created using the IHO S-100 Toolkit.
 Attribute and sub-attribute bindings and multiplicities in the register are advisory only.
 Application Schemas can use different attributes and multiplicities from those in the register entries, as well as exclude listed values from enumerations and codelists.
 However, adding a listed value must be preceded by a registry proposal to add it as a permitted listed value for the attribute or codelist type.
 Association roles specified in the registry should not be changed in Application Schemas, in the interest of maintaining semantic consistency; however, the FCB does permit selection of roles for associations.

 The Units of Measure sub-register is to be used for adding unit of measure information in feature catalogues.
 At present this needs to be done manually after the feature catalogue is created.